 Yes, but only if you comply with federal law.

 Victims of the Sutherland Springs church shooting, the worst mass shooting in Texas history, may be able to sue the Air Force for negligently allowing the shooter to purchase guns.
-The Air Force admitted Monday that it failed to enter a domestic violence court-martial into a federal database that would have blocked gunman Devin Kelley from buying the rifle that he used to kill 26 people in Texas on Sunday.
+The Air Force admitted that it failed to enter a domestic violence court-martial into a federal database that would have blocked gunman Devin Kelley from buying the rifle that he used to kill 26 people in the shooting.
 This new information means that the Air Force may be liable for damages to shooting victims for wrongful death or personal injury under the Federal Tort Claims Act (FTCA).
 When the negligence of federal employees causes foreseeable injury, the federal government is responsible for paying monetary damages for that harm.

 The federal law requiring Kelley’s conviction to be recorded in the database was enacted to prevent exactly this type of harm.
 The database was created to prevent certain violent criminals from obtaining guns and killing others.
 Under terms of a 1996 amendment to the Gun Control Act, known as Lautenberg Amendment, the law lists 11 criteria that would bar someone from purchasing a firearm, including 2 that would have applied to Kelley.